atomicules/pinboard-elinks/README.markdown

 ##Installation

-Source from your `~/.elinks/hooks.lua` file with `dofile("pinboard.lua")` If you want to be able to delete bookmarks on Pinboard then you need to add in your auth\_token to the `pinboard.lua` file
+Source from your `~/.elinks/hooks.lua` file with `dofile("pinboard.lua")` If you want to be able to delete bookmarks on Pinboard then you need to add in your auth\_token to a `~/.netrc` file in the following format:

+	machine pinboard.in
+		login <Your pinboard login name>
+		password <Your pinboard API token>

 ##Notes